-A Member should not impose trade bans in response to a notification of infection with AD virus in wild and feral pigs according to Article 1.1.3. of the Terrestrial Code.
+A Member Country should not impose trade bans in response to a notification of infectionpigs according to Article 1.1.3.
+Terrestrial Code

 When authorising import or transit of the commodities covered in the chapter, with the exception of those listed in Article 8.2.3., Veterinary Authorities should require the conditions prescribed in this chapter relevant to the AD status of the exporting country or zone.